Rubber tori in the boundary of expanded stable maps: Introduction

 \section{Introduction}

-The development of logarithmic Gromov--Witten theory over the past decade has seen it grow to occupy a key position within contemporary enumerative geometry \cite{GrossSiebertLog,ChenLog,AbramovichChenLog,KimLog,RangExpansions}.
+\blfootnote{MSC 2020: 14N35, 14H10, 14D06, 14D23 (Primary).} The development of logarithmic Gromov--Witten theory over the past decade has seen it grow to occupy a key position within contemporary enumerative geometry \cite{GrossSiebertLog,ChenLog,AbramovichChenLog,KimLog,RangExpansions}.
 This growth has been aided crucially by a corpus of techniques unique to the logarithmic theory, chief among them correspondence theorems involving tropical curve counts and scattering diagrams \cite{MikhalkinTropicalCorrespondence,NishinouSiebert,MandelRuddat,GPS,ArguzGross,Graefnitz,BousseauTakahashi,BBvG2}.

 On the other hand, the powerful techniques of classical Gromov--Witten theory, such as torus localisation and rubber calculus, have yet to be successfully implemented in the logarithmic setting.
 This is because of one fundamental obstacle: the recursive structure of the boundary of the moduli space of logarithmic stable maps is intricate, and still not fully understood (though recent progress has been made in the unexpanded setting \cite[Theorem~5.6]{PuncturedMaps}, see the discussion of punctured maps below).